alf-tool/alf-core/README.md

     # following is equivalent
     (restrict :suppliers, lambda{ city != 'Paris' })

-Symbols are magically resolved from the environment, which is wired to the examples by default.
-Of course, from the closure property of a relational algebra (that states that operators works on relations and return relations), you can use a sub expression *everytime* a relational operand is expected, everytime:

-    #

 You can simply execute such expressions with the alf command line itself (the three following invocations return the same result):

     alf examples/minus.alf | alf show
     alf show minus
     alf -e "(restrict :suppliers, lambda{ city != 'Paris' })" | alf show

+Symbols are magically resolved from the environment, which is wired to the examples by default.
+Of course, from the closure property of a relational algebra (that states that operators works on relations and return relations), you can use a sub expression *everytime* a relational operand is expected, everytime:

+    # Give the maximal supplied quantity by country, taking only into account
+    # suppliers that have a status greater than 10
+    (summarize \
+      (join \
+        (join (restrict :suppliers, lambda{ status > 10 }),
+              :supplies),
+        :cities),
+      [:country],
+      :maxqty => Aggregator.sum{ qty })

+#### Going further

 For now, the Ruby API is documented in the commandline help itself (a cheatsheet or something will be provided as soon as possible).
 For example, you'll find the